RAG4J/devoxx-2025-assignments/assignments/step_4_guardrails.md

 > Override the required methods [adviseCall(), getOrder(), getName()] methods from the CallAdvisor interface.
 > Implement the adviseCall() method:
  - Check if the UserMessage from the ChatClientRequest contains any prompt injection patterns.
+ - Tip: request.prompt().getUserMessage().getText() gets you the user message as a String.
- - If it matches a pattern, return a new ChatClientResponse with a message that you've blocked the request.
+ - Loop through your patterns and on a match, return a new ChatClientResponse with a message that you've blocked the request.
  - If you return a new ChatClientResponse, make sure the message is in JSON format that complies to the RoutingResponse class.
- - Tip: return a RoutingResponse JSON object with selection value "BLOCKED".
+ - Tip: wrap an AssistantMessage around a RoutingResponse JSON object with selection value "BLOCKED" and add it to the new response (example below if you don't know how).
 > In the RouterAgent, add this new PromptInjectionGuardAdvisor to the Advisors of the chatClient.
 > Alter the if statement in the RouterAgent that checks the selection property and make sure it returns a blocked message instead of routing to any agent when needed.
 > Restart the application.